 A perfect blend of the past and the contemporary

-Don’t get me wrong I loved our time in Amsterdam.
+Don’t get me wrong; I loved our time in Amsterdam.

-We headed to Rotterdam for the Traverse18 conference and decided it was a perfect opportunity to explore the city in more depth, so we decided to add a couple of days on to the trip.
+We headed to Rotterdam for the Traverse18 conference and decided it was a perfect opportunity to explore the city in more depth, so we decided to add a couple of days to the trip.

 Here you can head along the canals that branch off the harbour.

 However, one of Rotterdam’s few surviving buildings from the Second World War bombing campaign is the White House.

 You can catch a train to Rotterdam Central.
 Direct services from London takes as little as 3hr 16min.